BarakXYZ/Unreal-Motions/README.md

 ```
 3. Restart the Unreal Editor
 4. The plugin should now be available in your project!

-## Roadmap 🗺️
-This plugin is inspired by Vim Motions and the core principle of keeping your hands on the keyboard.
-As someone who understands the impact of repetitive mouse movements on wrist health, I'm committed to expanding this plugin with more ergonomic tools that enhance Unreal Editor navigation.
-Each new feature will focus on reducing mouse dependency and improving workflow efficiency.
-Stay tuned for more keyboard-centric improvements! 🚀

 ## Contributing 🤝
 Bug reports, PR's and feature suggestions are welcome!